ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Token symbol: TST
 ```

-At this point, the user is prompted for the fee structure of the subnet, so that fees can be tuned to the needs:
+At this point, the user is prompted for the fee structure of the Subnet, so that fees can be tuned to the needs:

 ```bash
 Use the arrow keys to navigate: ↓ ↑ → ←